The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Data

-\subsection{Data}
+Empirical evidence generally supports the theoretical insight on the sex ratio changes.
+For example, \citet{Angrist:2010tz} find evidence that a higher first-generation sex ratio among immigrants brought better bargaining positions for females, leading to higher marriages, lower female labor force participation, and higher income among households with children in later generations during the first half of the twentieth-century United States. \citet{Chiappori:2002bx} shows that an increase in sex ratio increases husbands' transfer to their wives among the PSID households with stable couples in the 1980s. \citet{Abramitzky:2011bu} shows that the males were more likely to marry than the females in the regions with greater wartime male losses in post-WWI France.
+They prove that assortative matching favorable to men rather than women was also observed after the war.

+\section{Data}

-While statistics on the socioeconomic outcomes after the war are scarce as in other countries, the 1950 and 1955 Population Censuses document prefecture-age-level information on marriage market outcomes as well as the number of people in Japan \citep{census1950pp, census1955pp}.\footnote{We digitize the data using 92 (46 editions for each census year) reports of the censuses in total.
-To conserve space, we display those as one citation (say, \citet{census1950pp} and \citet{census1955pp}) for each census year throughout this paper.
-We cannot include Okinawa prefecture in our analytical sample because the island of Okinawa remained under the exclusive control of the American military until May 1972.} We digitize those to prepare for the data on the sex ratio and several measures on marriage market outcomes in 1950 and 1955.
+Statistics on socioeconomic outcomes after the war are scarce, as in other countries.
+Fortunately, however, the 1950 and 1955 Population Censuses document prefecture-age-level information on marriage market outcomes and the number of people in Japan \citep{census1950pp, census1955pp}.
+We digitize these statistics to prepare data on the sex ratio and several measures of marriage market outcomes for 1950 and 1955.\footnote{We digitize the data using 92 (46 editions for each census year) reports of the censuses in total.
+To conserve space, we display those as one citation (say, \citet{census1950pp}~and~\citet{census1955pp}) for each census year throughout this study.
+We cannot include Okinawa Prefecture in our analytical sample because the island remained under the exclusive control of the American military until May 1972.} The Population Census is required by law and covers all the people living in areas under the administrative authority of the Japanese government on the survey date.
+This means that the census-based dataset is particularly useful for avoiding sample selection bias in statistical inference.
+In addition, the marriage status item was documented based on common-law marriage status instead of registration status.
+This means that cohabitation before marriage did not affect the statistics available in the census.\footnote{See \citet{Sato2015} for the statistics on cohabitations at that time.}